Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Introduction

-In the opposite direction, Theorem~\ref{thm:centralquot_is_HHS} proves that, if $E$ is a HHG, then the central extension is bounded, and the quotient is a finite-index overgroup of a HHG.
+In the opposite direction, Theorem~\ref{thm:centralquot_is_HHS} proves that, if $E$ is a HHG, then the central extension is bounded, moreover, under the further technical assumption of clean containers, the quotient is a finite-index overgroup of a HHG.
 To get boundedness we again look for a quasimorphism on $E$ which is the identity on $\Z$.
-Towards this, one first finds a domain $\C U$ on which the centre acts loxodromically, which must be a quasiline; then the required quasimorphism is the \emph{Busemann quasimorphism} \cite[Section 4.1]{Manning_actions_on_hyp} associated to the action of (a finite-index subgroup of) $E$ on $\C U$, which roughly maps each $e\in E$ to its asymptotic translation length on the quasiline.
+Towards this, one first finds a coordinate space $\C U$ on which the centre acts loxodromically, which must be a quasiline; then the required quasimorphism is the \emph{Busemann quasimorphism} \cite[Section 4.1]{Manning_actions_on_hyp} associated to the action of (a finite-index subgroup of) $E$ on $\C U$, which roughly maps each $e\in E$ to its asymptotic translation length on the quasiline.

 We now sketch how to prove hierarchical hyperbolicity of a finite-index subgroup of $G$.
-Let $\C U_1,\ldots,\C U_k$ be the domains on which $\Z$ acts loxodromically.
-By taking linear combinations of the associated Busemann quasimorphisms, and then replacing each $\C U_i$ with a new quasiline (again using \cite[Lemma 4.15]{ABO}), we can modify the HHG structure for $E$ in such a way that $\Z$ acts loxodromically on a single $\C U_i$, call it $\C U$, and with uniformly bounded orbits on every other domain.
+Let $\C U_1,\ldots,\C U_k$ be the coordinate spaces on which $\Z$ acts loxodromically.
+By taking linear combinations of the associated Busemann quasimorphisms, and then replacing each $\C U_i$ with a new quasiline (again using \cite[Lemma 4.15]{ABO}), we can modify the HHG structure for $E$ in such a way that $\Z$ acts loxodromically on a single $\C U_i$, call it $\C U$, and with uniformly bounded orbits on every other coordinate space.
 Then the HHG structure of the quotient roughly coincides with what is left of the structure for $E$ after we delete $\C U$.

 In the above procedure, one has to restrict to a finite-index subgroup of $E$.
-This is unavoidable, as in Remark~\ref{re-mark} we show that, while the $(3,3,3)$ triangle group $G$ is not a HHG by \cite{PS_unbounded}, the direct product $\Z\times G$ is.
+More precisely, the $E$-action on $\frakS$ permutes the collection $\mathcal U=\{U_1,\ldots, U_k\}$, and the finite-index subgroup one considers is the kernel of the action on $\mathcal U$.
+Restricting to a subgroup is unavoidable, as in Remark~\ref{re-mark} we show that, while the $(3,3,3)$ triangle group $G$ is not a HHG by \cite{PS_unbounded}, the direct product $\Z\times G$ is.
 In this sense, the statement of Theorem~\ref{thm:centralquot_is_HHS:intro} is optimal.

 In Section \ref{sec:quot_MCG} we clarify how the study of hierarchical hyperbolicity of quotients of mapping class groups leads to questions on the boundedness of certain central extensions (Questions \ref{quest:mcg/dt_interior} and \ref{quest:quot_by_pA}), and discuss possible strategies to tackle them.